- Search The Registry

 - Youth Programs

 - My Account

-The Sisters of The Holy Family Parish, an African American congregation of pontifical status, was founded on this date in 1842 in New Orleans.
+The Sisters of The Holy Family Parish, a Black congregation of pontifical status, was founded on this date in 1842 in New Orleans.

 It was founded by a free woman of African descent, Henriette Delille, some 20 years before the Emancipation Proclamation.
-It was created by Henriette Delille of New Orleans, Juliette Gaudin, born in Cuba of Haitian parents, and Mlle Alcot, a young French woman.
+Others who assisted Delille were Juliette Gaudin, born in Cuba of Haitian parents, and Mlle Alcot, a young French woman.

 Today it is in the Archdioceses of New Orleans and the Dioceses of Galveston, Little Rock, and Honduras.
-The Sisters of The Holy Family follow the rule of St. Augustin.
+The Sisters of The Holy Family follow the rule of St. Augustine.